 |Abstract:||Scrapbook & diary entry concerning the Sessions family experiences during the Civil War.|

-Donated by decendants of the Sessions family: Mr. Allie Stuart Povall, Mrs. Patty Povall Lewis, Mr. John Kirkham Povall and
+Donated by decendants of the Sessions family: Mr. Allie Stuart Povall, Mrs. Patty Povall Lewis, Mr. John Kirkham Povall and Mrs. Amanda Povall Tailyour.

 No further additions are expected to this collection.

 In antebellum Natchez the Sessions family was quite prominent.
 Albert Sessions, probably a graduate of Jefferson College, moved up to Holmes County around Lexington in 1840.
 He established Brougham (pronounced "Broom" locally) Plantation.